 You can disable the conditional notifications at any time by returning to these settings, selecting the Disabled radio button, and saving.

-The Email Introduction tab allows you to include a customized message in your survey's submission notification emails.
-This will appear at the top of the email, followed by the contents of the user's submission.
+The Custom Email tab allows you to include a customized subject line & message in your form's submission notification emails.
+The message will appear at the top of the email, followed by the contents of the user's submission.

 - In the Advanced Email Notification Settings window, click on the Email Introduction tab.

-- Enter your introduction text into the Rich Text Editor.
-You can use the text editor's formatting options to style your text or insert lists & links.
+- In the Email Body Introduction text area, enter your message text using the Rich Text Editor.
+You can use the text formatting options to style your text or insert lists & links.

 - Click the Save button.